top of page

 Frequently Asked Questions

 This is a common question!
 Therapy is a strange situation.
-Where else do you go to an unfamiliar office, fill out some forms, and start to share thoughts/feelings you wouldn’t even share with your best friend?
+Where else do you go to an unfamiliar office, fill out some forms, and share thoughts/feelings that perhaps even your best friend doesn't know?
 Our first session will be spent discussing what it was that brought you into my office, talking a bit about your history, and developing a plan to help you live a more satisfying life.
-For some people, this first session will provide a clear direction and we’ll have a good sense how therapy will proceed.
-For others, this initial session will feel like we’re just scraping the surface, and it will still take some time to grasp what the experience will be like.
+I usually ask more questions than usual in the first session, and there's more structure than a typical session.
+Sometimes this provides a clear direction and we’ll have a good sense how therapy will proceed.
+Sometimes this first session feels like we’re just scraping the surface, and it will still take some time to understand what therapy will be like.
+For the sake of your planning: some therapists do longer "intake" sessions, but I keep these first sessions consistent with the others (45 minutes).

 Sessions are 45 minutes long and new patients are always seen at least weekly.
 Some folks would like to be seen multiple times per week and this is usually available.
 Multiple sessions per week may be done to increase the depth of therapy, to accomplish a lot of work in a short amount of time, or to help during a particularly challenging time.